JordanMartinez/purescript-jordans-reference/01-FP-Philosophical-Foundations/03-Data-Types.md

 FP data types have `amortized` costs.
 In other words, most of the time, using a function on a data structure will be quick, but every now and then that function will take longer.
 Amortized cost is the overall "average" cost of using some function.

-These costs can be minimized by making data structures `lazy` or by writing impure code in a specific non-leaking context.
+These costs can be minimized by making data structures `lazy` or by writing impure code in a way that doesn't "leak" its impurity into the surrounding context.